modasserbillah/modasserbillah.github.io/_posts/2020-9-7-going-remote.md

 Networks are always the best source of leads and referrals.
 Make sure you grow meaningful connections along the way.
 Here's how you can start growing your network:

 :man_astronaut: Follow experts and veterans in your industry on social medias.
 I learnt about the opening in BriteCore from Daniel Feldroy's tweet.
 It worked out wonderfully well, I worked under him for a while at BriteCore and recently we started [bd.feldroy.com](https://bd.feldroy.com/) together!
+[Update: Sadly we had to close it down due to the pandemic.]

 :bookmark: Subscribe to blogs and newsletters you like.
 Interact with them and grow your network.